ctmobiledev/MvvmDemo2_Channels/README.md

 - Print To Log.
 Useful in Visual Studio only.
 Shows diagnostic messages produced using Debug.WriteLine instructions.

 - MessageBox.
-Displays a DisplayEntry dialogbox.
+Displays a DisplayAlert dialogbox.

 - About.
 Displays a second, separate "About" page.